microsoft/fluent-plugin-application-insights/README.md

 Here is the configuration options for this plugin:

 * `instrumentation_key` - Required, the Application Insights instrumentation key
 * `send_buffer_size` - The batch size to send data to Application Insights service (default `1000`).
-Setting this to a large size will usually have better output throughput.
+Setting this to a large size will usually result in better output throughput.
 * `standard_schema` - The parameter indicating whether the record is in standard schema. i.e., the format that is recognized by Application Insights backend (default `false`).
 If the record is not in standard schema, it will be tracked as Application Insights trace telemetry.
 Otherwise, the record is just forwarded to the backend.
 See [Standard Schema](#standard-schema) for more info.
 * `message_property` - The property name for the trace message (default `message`).
 * `time_property` - The property name for the timestamp (default `nil`).
-Fluentd will assign a timestamp for each record by default, use this property only if you want a custom timestamp.
+Fluentd input plugin will assign a timestamp for each emitted record, and this timestamp is used as the telemetry creation time by default.
+Set the `time_property` if you want to use the value of this property instead of the one assigned by the input plugin.
 * `severity_property` - The property name for severity level (default `severity`).
 If the severity property doesn't exist, the record will be treated as information level.
-See [Severity Level](https://docs.microsoft.com/en-us/azure/application-insights/application-insights-data-model-trace-telemetry#severity-level) for more info.
+See [Severity Level](https://docs.microsoft.com/azure/application-insights/application-insights-data-model-trace-telemetry#severity-level) for more info.
 * `severity_level_verbose` - The value of severity property that maps to Application Insights' verbose severity level (default `verbose`).
 * `severity_level_information` - The value of severity property that maps to Application Insights' information severity level (default `information`).
 * `severity_level_warning` - The value of severity property that maps to Application Insights' warning severity level (default `warning`).